-Rising Interest Rates Threaten India’s Credit Growth And Pressure Margins
+Rising Interest Rates Threaten India’s Credit Growth and Pressure Margins

 Thursday: SK Hynix’s (000660 KS) quarterly revenue is expected to jump 35%, estimates show, as global demand for chips returns and AI adoption picks up pace.
 DRAM sales will probably surge 58%.
 Inventory restocking and a pickup in Chinese smartphone demand has contributed to higher DRAM average selling prices, analysts from HSBC said.
 Chief Executive Kwak Noh-Jung is confident, predicting the AI memory boom may help double the firm’s market value over the next three years.

 - Hyundai Motor’s (005380 KS) profit is expected to surge 63%, supported by overall contributions from its segments.
 The years-long sales slide in China remains a concern as it highlights the Korean automaker’s challenges in the world’s largest auto market.
-Developments in the Indian market will also be closely watched after it announced a plan to spend 70 billion rupees ($842 million) on its second plant in India.
+Developments in the Indian market will also be closely watched, after one of its units signed an accord to invest 60 billion rupees ($722 million) in India’s Maharashtra state.

 --With assistance from Shwetha Sunil, Felix Tam and Ryotaro Nakamaru.